PES2UG23CS141/ML_Project_Team21/README.md

 This mini-app lets you enter a Bitcoin tweet or headline (like “Bitcoin is skyrocketing!!
 This is amazing!!”) and instantly get a sentiment label — Positive, Negative, or Neutral — along with its numeric VADER compound score.
-(⚠️ NOTE: Please open the link generated in the cell to run the GUI better, DONOT run it in the code cell.)
+(⚠️ NOTE: Please open the link generated in the cell to run the GUI better, DONOT run it in the code cell.) gardio was run first but due to github not accepting it, a screenshot is being put in the lab report, the code cell has a simpler version of GUI

 🔮 Future Work